SanicBTW/FNF-PsychEngine-0.3.2h/Issues.md

 - Lime 8.0.0 seems to have issues with rendering sometimes (Some stuff like FlxText's might seem a little bit more pixelated)

 - Downscroll isn't working properly

+- When switching state in PlayState, strum lines will stay during transition